ClimDesign/QDF/README.md

 ### Data structure

 QDF analysis requires generating several sets of annual maxima from observed data at a single gauging station.
 Each set of annual maxima corresponds to a different duration.
 Typically, the duration is defined as the time window over which a specific total flow volume is observed.
-This is useful in engineering design for retention-specific applications, which often require flood volumes for predetermined durations, sometime averaged over different flood events, rather than the multivariate variability of specific flood events.
+This focus on total flow volume is useful in engineering design for retention-specific applications, which often require flood volumes for predetermined durations, sometime averaged over different flood events, rather than the multivariate variability of specific flood events.
 See [Barna et al., (2023)](https://www.sciencedirect.com/science/article/pii/S0022169423003906#b34) for details.